Touch Sensor working principle

-When there is contact or a touch on the surface of the Touch Sensor, in that condition it acts like a closed switch and allows the current to flow through it.
+When there is contact or a touch on the surface of the Touch Sensor.
+It acts like a closed switch and allows the current to flow through it.
 When the contact is released it acts similar to the opened switch and hence there is no flow of current.

 In the below picture you can understand how the touch sensor works.

 Working of different Touch Sensors

 Below is the working of the two type of sensors are explained in detail.

 The Capacitive touch sensors are very popular since they are more robust, durable and user friendly.
 Moreover, it is also cost-effective when compared resistive touch sensors.